Zero Hour, Chapter 19: Sub Rosa

 Sakura gaped and covered her mouth.
 She dared not speak, dared not break the moment, whatever it was.
 He'd never spoken to her of his past aside from what she already knew.

 "My first partner in Akatsuki was already a legend.
-Orochimaru didn't teach me everything he knew, but he taught me enough to learn what I knew.
+Orochimaru didn't teach me everything he knew, but he taught me enough to pique my interest.
 We were," he paused, searching for the right word.
 "I suppose we were friends."

-Sakura wrapped the sheet tighter around herself so it would stay and leaned forward on crossed legs to listen to the secret Sasori had carried with him all this time.
+Sakura wrapped the sheet tighter around herself so it would stay and listened to the secret Sasori had carried with him all this time.

 Sasuke slipped his arm off Karin's shoulder to stand on his own.
 One emergency healing had not been enough to reverse the damage Killer Bee had done, but it was adequate for now.
 While comfortable with his own limitations, Sasuke was unnaturally averse to showing weakness in front of Madara.
 He didn't want to give the man any ideas.
 Karin glared at him, but he ignored what would surely amount to an earful later.
 Juugo threw down the unconscious Jinchuuriki at Madara's feet like a sack of old fish.